Pruthavirajsingh/Pruthavirajsingh/README.md

-## Hey there! 🤗 I'm Pruthavirajsingh D, a developer
+## Hey there!
+I'm Pruthavirajsingh D

 “Code is like humour.
 When you have to explain it, it’s bad.” – Cory House